Senior Lecturer Transfusion Medicine

 Cellular maturation varies from one PSC line to the other and in collaboration with Dr Nicole Soranzo (Wellcome Trust Sanger Institute, WTSI) we are investigating the genetic and epigenetic determinant of PSC-derived MK maturation variability.

-Working group: Dr Thomas Moreau (post-doc), Dr Amanda Evans (post-doc), Dr Yumi Yan (post-doc, bioinformatician), Maria Colzani (PhD student), Amanda Dalby (PhD student), Wing Han-Wu (research assistant)
+Working group: Dr Thomas Moreau (post-doc), Dr Amanda Evans (post-doc), Maria Colzani (PhD student), Amanda Dalby (PhD student)

-Key collaborators: Dr Nicole Soranzo (WTSI), Dr Barry Rosen (WTSI), Dr Marloes Tijssen (Department of Haematology), Dr Ludovic Vallier (Department of Surgery), Prof Roger Pedersen (Department of Surgery)
+Key collaborators: Prof Nicole Soranzo (Department of Haematology and WTSI), Dr Barry Rosen (WTSI), Dr Marloes Tijssen (Department of Haematology), Dr Ludovic Vallier (Department of Surgery), Prof Roger Pedersen (Department of Surgery)

 B. Red cell production from human pluripotent stem cells